fastai/cards_deck/README.md

 # Deck of Cards
-> This README was also made from a Jupyter Notebook!
+> A minimal example of using nbdev.

-This file will become your README and also the index of your documentation.
+{% include important.html content='This file was automatically generated from a Jupyter Notebook using [nbdev](https://nbdev.fast.ai/). to change it you must edit [index.ipynb](https://github.com/fastai/deck_of_cards/blob/master/index.ipynb).' %}

 ## Install